Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 - Viewports
 - Transform with Global and Local modes and constraints.
 - Camera menu with information about all game cameras and tweakable options.
+- Asset viewer window with previews and info about the files in Asset folder.

 Lucas García Mateu
-- Using "map" container to store resources
+- Using "map" container to store resources.
-- When loading a scene, the engine will keep the name of the scene, and if "save" is selected it will be automatically saved in the "scene folder" in assets, while if "save as" is clicked it will allow to rename it and save as a different scene
+- When loading a scene, the engine will keep the name of the scene, and if "save" is selected it will be automatically saved in the "scene folder" in assets, while if "save as" is clicked it will allow to rename it and save as a different scene.
-- Menu with options on the quadtree, included how many objects are being discarted
+- Menu with options on the quadtree, included how many objects are being discarted.
+- "Duplicate" button

 Libraries used:
 - Assimp 	(http://www.assimp.org/)